How corporate centrism doomed the Democratic Party

 The alternative is clear and has been offered for years by politicians like Bernie Sanders and Alexandria Ocasio-Cortez.
 Movements that have coupled progressive economic policies with an ambitious agenda against discrimination in all forms have energized and inspired voters, especially those from backgrounds like the youth and the lower-income, who typically have lower turnout.
 Progressive ballot measures did well in 2024, even in Republican states.
 Alaska, Missouri and Nebraska approved the adoption of paid sick leave, and Alaska voters banned anti-union captive meetings.
 In turn, many right-wing propositions were defeated: Three states, two of which went for Trump, rejected private school vouchers, a key part of both Trump and his party’s platform.
 Polling has hinted at the electoral promise of ambitious, universalistic policy: six in ten Americans support Medicare-For-All, 67 percent support a wealth tax and a majority of Americans disapprove of Israeli conduct and the U.S.’s unconditional military support of that conduct.

-I personally feel that the desire for change in this country is almost palatable.
+I personally feel that the desire for change in this country is almost palpable.
 So many people are sick of knowing that the greatest, wealthiest country in the world is failing its people in so many ways.
 Whether a lefty like me likes it or not, in this election, Trump was the change candidate, and Harris was the status quo option.
 Many people are suffering right now in the status quo, and Harris should’ve offered them something more substantial, not just because it’s the winning electoral program, but because it would inspire the better halves of ourselves.
 It would engage us in the act of coming together as a country to try and build a prosperous and secure future for everyone.
 It would be the act of creating new institutions to provide medical care, the expansion of public transportation networks and the transition to a green energy economy.
 Rather than the divisive team sports it has become, this is what politics and government should be.

 I forgot to tell you that Bernie answered his own question that I posed to you: “Probably not.”
-I find it hard to believe that the decision-makers in the Democratic Party will reflect on their failures and give up on their playback.
+I find it hard to believe that the decision-makers in the Democratic Party will reflect on their failures and give up on their playbook.
 The current system of consistent corporate fundraising is far too profitable for many of them.
 It will be up to those of us who have voted for this party, who have done our part to stave off fascism, to rock the boat and shake the party out of its complacency.

 Jason Olaru-Hagen is a member of the Class of 2025.